7.1 Obtaining transformation product data

 type biotransformer The prediction type: "env", "ecbased", "cyp450", "phaseII", "hgut", "superbio", "allHuman".
 See BioTransformer for more details.

-transLibrary cts The transformation library that should be used: "hydrolysis", "abiotic_reduction", "photolysis_unranked", "photolysis_ranked", "mammalian_metabolism", "combined_abioticreduction_hydrolysis", "combined_photolysis_abiotic_hydrolysis".
+transLibrary cts The transformation library that should be used: "hydrolysis", "abiotic_reduction", "photolysis_unranked", "photolysis_ranked", "mammalian_metabolism", "combined_abioticreduction_hydrolysis", "combined_photolysis_abiotic_hydrolysis", "pfas_environmental", "pfas_metabolism".
 See cts for more details.

-generation biotransformer, cts, library The amount of transformation generations to predict.
+generations biotransformer, cts, library, library_formula The number of transformation generations to consider.

 adduct logic The assumed adduct of the parents (e.g. "[M+H]+").
 Not needed when adduct annotations are available.